-In the right panel of Figure~\ref{fig:ecc} O--O collisions, involving Woods-Saxon density profile, $\langle\epsilon_{2}\rangle$ shows an increasing trend from central to peripheral collisions; however, this increase is steadier than in p--O collisions and it leads to a rise of more than $40\%$ of its value towards the peripheral collisions compared to the most central case.
-On the other hand, $\langle\epsilon_{2}\rangle$ for the $\alpha$-cluster case dominates over the Woods-Saxon profile from central to mid-central collisions, yet approaches similar values towards the peripheral case.
-Thus, a noticeable nuclear density profile dependence of $\langle\epsilon_{2}\rangle$ is observed, with the eccentricity in the 0--70\% centrality class being clearly higher for $\alpha$-cluster profile than that for the Woods-Saxon nuclear density profile~\cite{Prasad:2024ahm}.
-Further, $\langle\epsilon_{3}\rangle$ for O--O collisions increases from central to peripheral collisions for the Woods-Saxon profile as in p--O collisions, while for the case of $\alpha$-cluster profile, it shows a decreasing-and-saturating trend with the centrality.
-In the most central O--O collisions, $\langle\epsilon_{3}\rangle$ from $\alpha$-clustered nuclear density profile is observed to be $\approx$ $30\%$ higher than that of the Woods-Saxon case.
-This feature is also visible in the AMPT results for O--O collisions at $\sqrt{s_{\rm NN}}$ = 7 TeV~\cite{Behera:2023nwj}, and should arise as a consequence of the overlap of two triangular sides of the colliding tetrahedral oxygen nuclei with the $\alpha$-clustered nuclear density profile.
-The value of $\langle\epsilon_{3}\rangle$ from Woods-Saxon dominates over the $\alpha$-clustered profile in the off-central O--O collisions, and this can be quantitatively analyzed from the bottom panel of the right plot of Fig.~\ref{fig:ecc}.
+In the right panel of Fig.~\ref{fig:ecc} for OO collisions involving Woods--Saxon density profile, $\langle\epsilon_{2}\rangle$ shows an increasing trend from central to peripheral collisions; however, this increase is steadier than in pO collisions, and it leads to a rise of more than $40\%$ of its value towards the peripheral collisions compared to the most central case.
+On the other hand, $\langle\epsilon_{2}\rangle$ for the $\alpha$-cluster case dominates over the Woods--Saxon profile from central to mid-central collisions, yet approaches similar values towards the peripheral case.
+Thus, a noticeable nuclear density profile dependence of $\langle\epsilon_{2}\rangle$ is observed, with the eccentricity in the 0--70\% centrality class being clearly higher for the $\alpha$-cluster profile than that for the Woods--Saxon nuclear density profile~\cite{Prasad:2024ahm}.
+Further, $\langle\epsilon_{3}\rangle$ for OO collisions increases from central to peripheral collisions for the Woods--Saxon profile as in pO collisions, while for the case of $\alpha$-cluster profile, it shows a decreasing-and-saturating trend with the centrality.
+In the most central OO collisions, $\langle\epsilon_{3}\rangle$ from $\alpha$-clustered nuclear density profile is observed to be $\approx$ $30\%$ higher than that of the Woods--Saxon case.
+This feature is also visible in the AMPT results for OO collisions at $\sqrt{s_{\rm NN}}$ = 7 TeV~\cite{Behera:2023nwj}, and should arise as a consequence of the overlap of two triangular sides of the colliding tetrahedral oxygen nuclei with the $\alpha$-clustered nuclear density profile.
+The occurrence of this unique behaviour in $\alpha$-clustered OO collisions is further confirmed by studying the centrality dependence of $\langle\epsilon_{3}\rangle$ with varying $\alpha$-cluster parameters, where the trend of the results was found to be consistent with each other (See Appendix~\ref{AppendixA}).
+In addition, the value of $\langle\epsilon_{3}\rangle$ from Woods--Saxon dominates over the $\alpha$-clustered profile in the off-central OO collisions, and this can be quantitatively analyzed from the bottom panel of the right plot of Fig.~\ref{fig:ecc}.